December 17, 2011

 Then three winters ago we discovered Mad River Rockets, a backcountry sled made in Vermont.
 Now these were fun.
 But a bit pricey too.
 We opted to start with one adult and one child sled and just share.

-We did some great sledding early 2011 (with some good video also!) but on higher hills we reached a frustrating and cold point where some of us had to wait too long for other family members to do their run and then walk back up.
+We did some great sledding early 2011 but on higher hills we reached a frustrating and cold point where some of us had to wait too long for other family members to do their run and then walk back up.

 All along though our dream was to backcountry ski as a family.
 Damien and I grew up skiing and snowboarding in the Rocky Mountains of Alberta.
 Conventional downhill experiences at ski resorts.
 We knew how much fun winter is cutting turns down the side of a mountain.
 In Damien's late teen years he got a taste of backcountry telemark skiing and introduced me to that experience.
 It was amazing.